Scottish Castles Experience

 Day 1

 You depart from Edinburgh, travel north, and cross the Queensferry Crossing into the ancient Kingdom of Fife.
 Your first visit of the day is Falkland Palace.
-This palace was built in the 16th century and is set in the medieval village of Falkland, which features in the television show, Outlander.
+It started as a hunting lodge for the Scottish kings and was later transformed into a more lavish place.
+When Mary Queen of Scots stayed here, she would…. play tennis on the world's oldest tennis court, which you can still see in the palace gardens.
+Follow in the footsteps of this tragic heroine and explore the medieval village of Falkland, which also features in the television show, Outlander.

 You continue to St Andrews where you have a chance to get lunch and explore the cobbled lanes and ancient university buildings.

-In the afternoon, you visit Dunnottar castle.
-This ruined cliff top fortress is one of Scotland’s megastars and adorns the front covers of travel magazines everywhere.
+In the afternoon, you keep travelling north and you visit Dunnottar Castle.
+This ruined cliff-top fortress is one of Scotland’s megastars and adorns the front covers of travel magazines everywhere.
 So, it’s a great spot to take in the view and test your photo skills.

 Day 2